Sergio De Simone: Legacy

-In April 1946 the main material perpetrators of the massacre, including Commander Max Pauly who gave the final orders were tried by an English court and sentenced to death; carried out in October 1946.
+In April 1946 the main material perpetrators of the massacre, including Commander Max Pauly, who gave the final orders, were tried by an English court and sentenced to death, carried out in October 1946.
 Although the responsibilities of Kurt Heissmeyer were brought to light in the trial, the German doctor was not indicted because he was not present at the massacre; he would continue his medical career unimpeded.

-Though a small group of ex-Neuengamme ex-fellow prisoners continued to bring flowers each year to Bullenhuser Damm, collective memory of he massacre itself had almost been lost. after 1945 the Bullenhuser Damm building reopened as a school, without mention of the basement massacre.
+Though a small group of ex-Neuengamme fellow prisoners continued to bring flowers each year to Bullenhuser Damm, collective memory of the massacre itself had almost been lost.
+After 1945, the Bullenhuser Damm building reopened as a school, without mention of the basement massacre.
 In 1959, German journalist Günther Schwarberg published a series of articles dedicated to the massacre in the weekly Stern, implicating Heissmeyer.
 The reopening of the trial in 1963 led to Heissmeyer's life sentence in 1966.
 He died of a heart attack the following year in Bautzen prison.

 Obersturmbannführer Arnold Strippel, the highest-ranking Nazi criminal involved in child murder, was sentenced to life imprisonment in 1949, but was released in 1969 and even received around 120,000 marks in compensation.
 He died a free man in 1994.

-With his wife, attorney Barbara Hüsing, Schwarberg began the task of identifying and tracing the relatives of the murdered children, creating in 1979 the Association of The children of Bullenhuser Damm.
+With his wife, attorney Barbara Hüsing, Schwarberg began the task of identifying and tracing the relatives of the murdered children, creating in 1979 the Association of the Children of Bullenhuser Damm.
 From 1979, the association Children of Bullenhuser Damm underwrote the memorial for the victims of the massacre, until it was transferred to municipal sponsorship in 1999 and became a branch of the Neuengamme concentration camp memorial.

 In 1980 (expanded in 2010–11), the cellar at the Bullenhuser Damm School was made a Holocaust museum, where the other children and adult victims of the massacre are commemorated.